james9152000/neda-landing-page/README.md

 NEDA REGION 3 Landing Page

-Description
+Description:
-This project is a landing page for a government department.
+This project is a landing page for NEDA REGION 3.
 It serves as a central hub for accessing various useful links and resources such as the Daily Time Record (DTR), Electronic Logbook, Quality Management System (QMS), and other important links.

 Table of Contents
 Installation